govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 order: 6
 ---

+- Make sure there is sufficient contrast between any text and the background.
+- Use dot, dashes and patterns in graphs in addition to colour to show the difference between data.

+### All images need alt text

 Images must have alternative text (or `alt` text) to describe the information or function of the image.

 Alt text sits behind the image and appears when: